 The third option that combines chassis and service mesh is not recommended, especially if you have to build your own chassis.
 It combines most of the cons from the other two options without much benefit.
 If you are ever going that approach, it is better to pick up an open-source chassis to do so.

-In the long run, it would be better to have a hybrid approach supported by an open source platform that integrates with the service mesh natviely.
+In the long run, it would be better to have a hybrid approach supported by an open-source platform that integrates with the service mesh natively.
 In the light platform, we have several middleware handlers that talks to CA Layer 7 and RedHat 3 Scale gateways.
 We are also working on the light-portal exposes service mesh API to integrate with Istio mixers.